 5. Once you have taught your dachshund in the house the “stay” command, now you can try and go outdoors to try it.

 Make sure you keep him on his leash when practicing outdoors to be safe.

 You don’t want him to run away if another dog comes along or a car drives by.

-Eventually you can have your dachshund be steady just about anywhere with your “stay” command.
+Eventually, you can have your dachshund steady just about anywhere with your “stay” command.

-The “come” command is very important behavior your Dachshund should learn.
+The “come” command is a very important behavior your Dachshund should learn.
 He probably already will come to you when he wants to play or if you have some food.

 However, your goal is to only have him come when you give him the command.
 You will only reward him when he comes when you give him the command.

 1. This dachshund trick will require you to have a friend or another family member help.

-You want to have a long hallway or other enclosed area.
+You want to have a long hallway or other enclosed areas.
 Have your helper hold your dachshund by his collar or harness while you back away, showing him a treat.

 2. Your dachshund will probably be pulling and whining wanting to go to you and get the treat.